2022/23 Ghana Premier League Week 5: Match Report – Asante Kotoko 2-1 Samartex

 Asante Kotoko avoided a second consecutive defeat with a comeback victory over Samartex in Kumasi on Sunday.

-Last Thursday, the Porcupine Warriors were defeated 2-0 by Bechem United, and it appeared that they would lose again when Samartex took the lead four minutes before halftime thanks to forward Prince Antwi.
+Last Thursday, the Porcupine Warriors were defeated 2-0 by Bechem United, and it appeared that they would lose again when Samartex took the lead four minutes after halftime thanks to forward Prince Antwi.

 Nicholas Mensah scored his second goal of the season after scoring against King Faisal the previous weekend.